flow-state-coop/docs/docs/platform/flow-splitters.md

 We recommend adding your Flow Splitter’s distribution token to your wallet and/or check out the [Superfluid App](https://app.superfluid.finance/) to see and manage your balance.

-:::tip
+:::tip[Finding & Creating Super Tokens]
-A full list of deployed Super Tokens across networks is available on the Superfluid [Explorer](https://explorer.superfluid.finance/base-mainnet/supertokens).
+A full list of deployed Super Tokens across networks is available on the [Superfluid Explorer](https://explorer.superfluid.finance/base-mainnet/supertokens).

 You can also permissionlessly [launch your own “pure” Supertoken](https://docs.superfluid.finance/docs/protocol/super-tokens/guides/deploy-super-token/deploy-pure-super-token) or [deploy a “wrapper” for your favorite token to become Superfluid-enabled](https://docs.superfluid.finance/docs/protocol/super-tokens/guides/deploy-super-token/deploy-wrapped-super-token).
 :::